-There had been some prior elaboration of 'global' congestion control schemes that would keep the volume of traffic within a given maximum limit,297 but there was little practical experience in dealing with congestion in a scalable, robust, and efficient manner.
-The primary predecessor of the Internet, the Arpanet, also had to deal with congestion (then referred to as flow control); but, being a 'local' network, it could resort to two very effective remedies: (1) since there was a clear administrative and physical separation between network and hosts, the network could simply block a host interface so as to stop the flow of traffic into the networks; and (2) given the coherent administration and physical control over network resources, the network could implement and centrally upgrade elaborate internal mechanisms (e.g., resource reservation at the destination IMP) to contain the problem of resource congestion and performance degradation.
-In general, any local network may feasibly change its internals, control usage, and thus protect itself from badly-behaving or downright malicious hosts.298

-However, neither of those remedies has been available to the virtual IP gateway network (or just: the 'Internet').
-For one, due to the simplicity of the Internet Protocol and the administrative distributiveness of its constituent parts, much of the relative power that used to be with 'the network' was now with the end hosts.
+There had been some prior elaboration of 'global' congestion control schemes that would keep the volume of traffic within a given maximum limit, but there was little practical experience in dealing with congestion in a scalable, robust, and efficient manner.
+The primary predecessor of the Internet, the Arpanet, also had to deal with congestion (then referred to as flow control); but, being a 'local' network, it could resort to two very effective remedies: (1) since there was a clear administrative and physical separation between network and hosts, the network could simply block a host interface so as to stop the flow of traffic into the networks, and (2) given the coherent administration and physical control over network resources, the network could implement and centrally upgrade elaborate internal mechanisms (e.g., resource reservation at the destination IMP) to contain the problem of resource congestion and performance degradation.
+In general, any local network may feasibly change its internals, control usage, and thus protect itself from badly-behaving or downright malicious hosts.298 gateway network (or just: the 'Internet').
+For one, due to the simplicity of the inter-network protocol and the administrative distributiveness of the Internet, much of the relative power that used to be with 'the network' was now with the end hosts.
 Where a normal network deals with traffic from well-known sources, ultimately at the sole discretion of the network; an IP gateway may be subject to traffic originating from potentially anywhere on the entire Internet, with next to no means to verify the source or sender of an IP packet.
 Plus, the degree of internal sophistication in dealing with congestion problems has been intrinsically limited by the very virtuality and administrative distributiveness of the Internet (as opposed to the tractability of local networks such as the Arpanet).
-The core functions virtualized from the local networks that make up the Internet have not been the authentication of traffic sources, the monitoring of end-to-end flows, or the routing of money; it has been the best effort passing on of IP packets-to this day the one common ground to all parties of the Internet.299
+The core functions virtualized from the local networks that make up the Internet have not been the authentication of traffic sources, the monitoring of end-toend flows, or the routing of money; it has been the best effort passing on of IP packets-to this day the one common ground to all parties of the Internet.299